A History of Bible Training Institutions in Austria, Part II, from Ampflwang until the closing of Wallsee in 1999

 * Students would not have to leave their homes, churches or jobs to study.

-There are dozens of graduates out there serving the Lord, in Austria and in other lands.
+There are dozens of graduates serving the Lord in Austria and in other lands.
 Some of them have begun ministries that are being

 greatly blessed of God.
 Among our graduates are pastors, missionaries, a mission director, a Christian publisher, the founder of an

-was mourning, God had special plans for the Bible Institute that none of us could ever have
+As you will see in this History of Bible Training Institutions in Austria, God had special plans that none of us could ever have imagined.